BlackcurrantLabs/training/docs/swagger.md

 !!! tldr "Interative explorer"

-    <a href="https://openapi-map.apihandyman.io/">https://openapi-map.apihandyman.io/</a> is an interactive explorer for the fields available in a swagger doc
+    <a target="_blank" href="https://openapi-map.apihandyman.io/">https://openapi-map.apihandyman.io/</a> is an interactive explorer for the fields available in a swagger doc

 !!! tldr "Online Editor"

-    <a href="https://editor.swagger.io/">https://editor.swagger.io/</a> is an online editor to get started with swagger quickly.
+    <a target="_blank" href="https://editor.swagger.io/">https://editor.swagger.io/</a> is an online editor to get started with swagger quickly.
 Although in real-world projects the swagger file is included in source control.